Luis Contreras (jockey)

-Luis Contreras (born March 14, 1986) is a Mexican jockey since 2006.
+Luis Contreras (born March 14, 1986) is a Mexican thoroughbred jockey since 2006.
 After starting his career in Mexico, Contreras started competing in the United States and Canada during the late 2000s.
-For his graded stakes race career, Contreras has won thirty six Grade III races, twenty two Grade II races and four Grade I races.
-At the Canadian Triple Crown of Thoroughbred Racing, Contreras won the Queen's Plate, Prince of Wales Stakes, and Breeders' Stakes.
-His 2011 wins made him the first jockey to use two horses to win the Canadian Triple Crown.
-In 2014, Contreras came short of another Canadian Triple Crown after finishing tenth at the Breeders' Stakes following wins at the Queen's Plate and Prince of Wales.
+For his graded stakes race career, Contreras has won forty Grade III races, twenty two Grade II races and four Grade I races.
+As part of his eight Canadian Triple Crown of Thoroughbred Racing wins, Contreras won all three events during 2011.
+He missed another Triple Crown after finishing tenth at the 2017 Breeders' Stakes.
+In the Triple Crown of Thoroughbred Racing, Contreras's best results were third at the 2014 Preakness Stakes and sixth at the 2018 Kentucky Derby.

-As part of the Triple Crown of Thoroughbred Racing, Contreras's best results were sixth at the 2018 Kentucky Derby and third at the 2014 Preakness Stakes.
-At the Canadian Triple Tiara of Thoroughbred Racing, Contreras won the Woodbine Oaks and Bison City Stakes in 2011 and was fourth at the Wonder Where Stakes that year.
-For the American Triple Tiara of Thoroughbred Racing, Contreras placed sixth at the 2011 Alabama Stakes.
-With his Breeders' Cup races between 2011 and 2018, his highest finish was runner-up at the Filly and Mare Sprint event at the 2017 Breeders' Cup.
-While winning over 2,400 races in his career, Contreras received the Sovereign Award for Outstanding Jockey in 2011 and 2012.
+During the Canadian Triple Tiara of Thoroughbred Racing events, Contreras won the Woodbine Oaks and Bison City Stakes in 2011 and was fourth at the Wonder Where Stakes that year.
+After winning the Woodbine Oaks and Wonder Where Stakes in 2017, he was fifth at the Bison City Stakes that year.
+Contreras placed sixth at the 2011 Alabama Stakes as part of the American Triple Tiara of Thoroughbred Racing.
+In Breeders' Cup races, his highest finish was runner-up at the Filly and Mare Sprint event during 2017.
+Contreras received the Sovereign Award for Outstanding Jockey in 2011 and 2012.
+He has won over 2,500 races and accumulated more than $100 million in prize winnings.